 - Risperidone (Risperdal)

-First-Generation Antipsychotics: The first-generation antipsychotics are different from the second-generation antipsychotics but they involve more risk of side effects.
-Here are the notable few:
+The first-generation antipsychotics are different from the second-generation antipsychotics, but they involve more risk of side effects.
+Some of these are as follows:

 - Family therapy

 - Supported employment and vocational rehabilitation